-Ethelbert ‘Curely’ Christian passed away on March 15th, 1954, at approximately 70 years of age.
+Ethelbert ‘Curley’ Christian passed away on March 15th, 1954, at approximately 70 years of age.
 He is buried in the Prospect Cemetery section of the Mount Pleasant Cemetery in Toronto.